Steve-Kv/toolbox-hubspot-custom-coded-actions/log-sms-activity/readme.md

 - If no message is passed in, the record will still be created with a fallback note.
 - If no contact is provided, the system will mention this in the communication body so it’s not silently missed.
-- Consider pairing this with a webhook or Talkdesk/Textline integration that updates a custom property when a new SMS reply is received.
+- You may want to add a branch action following the custom code action and set it up to check if the code rans successfully or not.
+Then setting up an alert notification if it fails.
+- You may want to add actions to clear the `sms_sent_received_date_time` and `sms_sent_received_message` properties once the code has successfully run.
+This will allow the properties to become available once again for population and for workflow re-enrolment criteria to be turned on.

 ---

 ## 📄 License

-MIT – feel free to use, adapt, and build upon it for your team’s CRM automation needs.
+Feel free to use, adapt, and build upon it for your team’s CRM automation needs.
 Just sent some love my way if it's been useful! :)

 ---